 - If we meet another walker/walkers on a tighter path you will be asked by the walk leader to move left or right to give passing space for the other path users, to ensure the group does not scatter.

 - If you wish to wear a face covering whilst walking this is fine, best practice is to keep it on and if removed use hand sanitiser (min 70% alcohol) before and after removal.

-- There will be equipment available where Adele is leading only.
-Otherwise if another member of the team is leading there will be no pole/kit/water at this time.
+- There will be equipment available where Adele is leading only as thoroughly cleaned and quarantined for 72hrs.
+If another member of the team is leading there will be no pole/kit/water at this time.
 Therefore if a team member is leading and you forget your water/kit/equipment/face covering, then you cannot start the walk.